Tom Malinowski: 2020

 During his reelection campaign, Malinowski faced death threats after introducing a bill condemning the conspiratorial group QAnon.
 The National Republican Congressional Committee then aired ads falsely accusing him of lobbying to protect sexual predators when he worked for Human Rights Watch.

 Malinowski was reelected, defeating New Jersey Senate Republican leader Tom Kean Jr. by 1.2%.
 Due to the very close margin, the election remained unresolved for weeks.
-In terms of both absolute numbers and vote percentage, Malinowski's race was the closest House race in the country to be won by a Democrat.
+In terms of both absolute numbers and vote percentage, Malinowski's race was the closest House race in the country won by a Democrat.

 2022

-Malinowski unsuccessfully ran for reelection in the district for the 2022 elections in a rematch against Tom Kean Jr. He announced on May 23, 2023 that he would not run against Kean in 2024.
+In a 2022 rematch with redrawn congressional maps favoring Republicans in the district, Kean defeated Malinowski by nearly two points.
+On May 23, 2023, Malinowski announced that he would not run against Kean in 2024.

 Tenure

-When he took office in January 2019, Malinowski became the first Democrat to represent the 7th since 1956.
+When he took office in January 2019, Malinowski became the first Democrat since 1956 to represent New Jersey's 7th district.

-Malinowski was the first member of the New Jersey House delegation to call to begin the impeachment inquiry against Trump in May 2019.
+In May 2019, Malinowski was the first member of the New Jersey House delegation to call to begin the impeachment inquiry against Trump.
 He endorsed Democratic presidential nominee Joe Biden in January 2020.

 During his first term, Malinowski advocated for efforts to prohibit weapons sales to Saudi Arabia for use in the Yemen conflict.
 He also advocated for accountability related to Saudi Arabia's role in the murder of Jamal Khashoggi.
 His work contributed to the release of the Khashoggi Report and the subsequent Khashoggi ban.

 American video game company Activision Blizzard punished a Hong Kong-based professional gamer for supporting pro-democracy Hong Kong protests.
 Malinowski accused Blizzard and Apple of censorship.
 He co-signed a letter to Activision Blizzard CEO Bobby Kotick that read, "As China amplifies its campaign of intimidation, you and your company must decide whether to look beyond the bottom line and promote American values—like freedom of speech and thought—or to give in to Beijing's demands in order to preserve market access."

 The America COMPETES Act legislation, passed by the House in February 2022, included provisions Malinowski wrote.
-He was subsequently appointed to the conference committee that finalized the bill.
+He was later appointed to the conference committee that finalized the bill.